 An agent may ask a tenant to sign a consent form to release their personal information to third parties, including database companies.
 Alternatively agents may take the view that they don’t need the consent of tenants to pass on information to databases because looking at a tenant’s history to assess risk could be seen as a primary, not a secondary purpose.

 Protection under the Privacy Act 1988 (Cth) is only effective if people make complaints when their privacy is breached.
-Tenants who think their personal information is being misused should contact the Office of the Australian Information Commissioner.
+Tenants who think their personal information is being misused should contact the Australian Information Commissioner (see “Contacts”).
 Complaints should be made in writing.
-To make a complaint, visit the “How do I make a complaint?” page of the Commissioner’s website, or call the enquiries line.
+To make a complaint, visit the “How do I make a complaint?” page of the commissioner’s website, or call the enquiries line.

 If the landlord has no agent they must, on or before the day the tenant takes occupation, give the tenant: